Asian Ramen Salad

 Do I need to add the packet of seasoning in the Ramen package?

-NO!
+Nope!
 I get a lot of questions about this.
-Just throw the packet or keep it for a different use.
+Just throw the packet away or keep it for a different use.
 The homemade Asian dressing is plenty of flavor for this salad.
-That packet has a lot of sodium in it!
+That packet has a lot of sodium in it too!

 - Macaroni Salad